Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Natrum Sulphuricum?

-It is commonly used in biochemic form in ‘6X potency’ and is taken in tablet form.
-The frequency and number of tablets depend on the severity of symptoms.
+It is mostly used in biochemic form in ‘6X potency’ and is administered in tablet form.
+The frequency and number of tablets depend on the intensity of the symptoms.
+It can be taken 3-4 times a day.

 When to use Blatta Orientalis?